bbest/dissertation/README.md

     1. Repeat as you write.
 For more, see [**pandoc citations**](http://johnmacfarlane.net/pandoc/demo/example19/Citations.html).

-Aside: It is possible to your entire Zotero library using [AutoZotBib](http://www.rtwilson.com/academic/autozotbib), but my library is too large to practically use this.
+_Aside_.
+It is possible to your entire Zotero library using [AutoZotBib](http://www.rtwilson.com/academic/autozotbib), but my library is too large to practically use this.

-  - Zotero Preferences >  and > `.
-Then .